CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/Test Failover to CLC.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rrBvCAI4HM4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 </p>

-**NOTE:This step completes SafeHaven setup for a Protection Group.**

-The user may go through [AWS Statistics](AWS Statistics.md) for information on EBS Volumes(s), AMIs, AWS Snapshots and running AWS Instances(test failover/failover)

-In case of an acutal Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to AWS](Failover to AWS.md)
+In case of an actual Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to AWS](Failover to CLC.md)

 **NOTE: Failover can be a disruptive operation if not done properly**.